© Crown copyright 2020

 After 7 days, or longer, if you still have symptoms other than cough or loss of sense of smell/taste, you must continue to self-isolate until you feel better.

-You do not need to self-isolate if you only have a cough or loss of sense of smell/taste after 7 days, as these symptoms can last for several weeks after the infection has gone.
+You do not need to self-isolate after 7 days if you only have a cough or loss of sense of smell or taste, as these symptoms can last for several weeks after the infection has gone.
 See the ending isolation section below for more information.

 If you live with others and you are the first in the household to have symptoms of coronavirus (COVID-19), then you must stay at home for at least 7 days.
 All other household members who remain well must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the household became ill.
 See the explanatory diagram.